dask/design-docs/001-collection-backend-dispatching.md

 **Notes**:

 - The proposed design requires every new backend-entrypoint definition to define a `fallback` property.
 The entrypoint must also implement the necessary logic to **move** data from the dedicated fallback library.
-- It should be possible to support multiple fallback options within the external `DaskBackendEntrypoint.fallback` definition.
+- It should be possible to support multiple fallback options within the external `DaskBackendIOEntrypoint.fallback` definition.
 It may make sense to add an official config option for this in Dask (e.g. `"dataframe.backend.fallback-library"`).
 However, it would need to be the responsibility of the external entrypoint definition to use and validate this field.

 #### Defining dispatchable IO functions

 **Notes**:

 - The current design explicitly discourages the use of `NotImplementedError` in the interest of supporting seamless fallback behavior.
-Therefore, we cannot simply define all dispatchable functions at the `DaskBackendEntrypoint` level (or in collection-specific subclasses).
+Therefore, we cannot simply define all dispatchable functions at the `DaskBackendIOEntrypoint` level (or in collection-specific subclasses).
 This limitation means that the "dispatchable" functions will need to be advertised in the documentation.

 #### Moving backend-specific code